Education in Ghana: Tertiary education

-During the coronavirus pandemic, many universities in Ghana took up Educational Technology to enable virtual learning and distance learning.
+During the coronavirus pandemic, some universities in Ghana took up Educational Technology to enable virtual learning and distance learning.
 While ICTs have been a part of the education system in Ghana, a 2022 survey revealed the challenges of COVID-driven virtual learning in undergraduate programs at Ghanaian public universities.
 Challenges included a lack of commitment from educators and students towards virtual learning, incomplete knowledge about the learning platforms used, and poor communication between universities and students regarding the learning platforms.